BlackBerry’s classic smartphone stops working Tuesday

 For years, BlackBerry was top of the totem pole for personal technology, indispensable to politicians, celebrities and professionals alike.
 Kim Kardashian used to have multiple BlackBerries, just in case one broke, and President Barack Obama refused to give up his BlackBerry after taking office.

-Research In Motion enjoyed years as one of the world’s top smartphone makers, and it led the way with features like web browsing capability, predictive text, secure instant messaging and Bluetooth.
+Research In Motion enjoyed years as one of the world’s top smartphone makers, and it led the way with features like Web-browsing capability, predictive text, secure instant messaging and Bluetooth.
 It was seen as a leader in security.
 But the company was slow to realize the value of apps and touch screens.
-As late as 2014, former BlackBerry chief executive John Chen was still insisting that the company’s strategy would “center more and more on the qwerty keyboard.”
+As late as 2014, BlackBerry chief executive John Chen was still insisting that the company’s strategy would “center more and more on the ‘qwerty’ keyboard.”

 But the devices sometimes left kids frustrated with their distracting effect on parents: A 2006 story in the Wall Street Journal, “BlackBerry Orphans,” featured a 4-year-old who tried to flush her mother’s BlackBerry down to the toilet, and a ninth-grader whose parents typed their way through her graduation ceremony and dance recitals.
 One Austin grade schooler said he was “very annoyed” with mother’s BlackBerry: “She’s always concentrating on that blasted thing.”